-Riley has been a staple in the music scene of her hometown Decatur, IL, where she got her start hosting open mics in 2008, helping to revitalize and nurture the underground singer-songwriter scene in town.
-After starting as an acoustic-based songwriter on her first record, Riley realized by her second album that her songs begged for a band, and her next three albums got the full-band treatment to glowing reviews.
+Riley has been a staple in the music scene of her hometown Decatur, IL, where she got her start hosting open mics in the Decatur area around 2008, helping to revitalize and nurture the underground singer-songwriter scene in town.
+After starting as an acoustic-based songwriter on her first record, Riley realized by her second album that her songs begged for a band, and her subsequent albums got the full-band treatment to glowing reviews.

 New Noise Magazine called her “one of the best obscure female artists I've heard in, well, ever,” and In- Forty.com declared her a “female songstress everyone would be wise to spend time with.”
 Women of Substance Radio noted: “Ashley's songs have an ethereal and delicate quality...
 Her reverence for Americana artists like Neil Young and Patty Griffin is unmistakable.
 She pens lyrics that are unsettling and sometimes even disturbing, as all good lyrics should be.”
 Illinois Entertainer trumpeted: “Make no mistake, Ashley Riley has an utterly gorgeous voice and a sound all her own.”
 Seven of the nine songs on her third album, All The Pretty Things, can be heard in rotation on Starbucks in-store airplay.